-I choose to be transparent in hopes to give readers with similar challenges the courage to pick themselves up one more time and take a road less traveled as they trip through life.
+I choose to be transparent in hopes to give readers who may suffer similarly the courage to pick themselves up one more time and take a road less traveled as they trip through life.
 Who knows?
 Perhaps what seems painful now may become a wonderful story.

-Bliss is a mirage.
-Uninterrupted success is, in reality, less a sprint and more a long-distance run with hurdles.
+Uninterrupted success and continual bliss are a mirage.
+Success, in reality, is less a sprint and more a long-distance run with hurdles.

 And from boyhood through adult life, it was as Forrest Gump said, "...if I was going somewhere, I was running!"